sdiehl/write-you-a-haskell/000_introduction.md

 construction of core calculi.
 The frontend language syntax will be in the ML-family syntax out of convenience rather than principle.
 Choice of lexical syntax is arbitrary, uninteresting, and quite often distracts from actual substance in comparative language discussion.
-If there is one central theme is that the *design of the core calculus should drive development*, not the frontend language.
+If there is one central theme it is that the *design of the core calculus should drive development*, not the frontend language.

 Prerequisites